schwarzlichtbezirk/wpk/README.md

-Build and use data files package.
+Library to build and use data files packages.

 # Preamble